macgyver/standard-deviant-brewing/README.md

 3. `npm run dist`

 ### todo:
-- link to news articles on home page, when we get more
+- uncomment news articles at some point?
-- add photos page, until we get photos
+- add photos page, when we get photos
-- use sass
+- use sass?
-- optimize images and css in `dst` folder
 - HMR in dev mode!